iraklisangeloudis/GovDecisions/README.md

 ## Testing the Setup

 * Right-click on the task in Task Scheduler and select "Run" to test the task.
-The script should execute without showing any visible windows.
+The script should execute without showing any visible Command Prompt windows.

 ## Troubleshooting